pic

 3

-The issue in the example arises because the compiler assigns the type Any to both x[1] and x[2], as they come from an object with type Vector{Any}.
-As a consequece, the compiler can't specialize the computation of the operation +.
+The issue in the example is that the compiler assigns the type Any to both x[1] and x[2], as they come from an object with type Vector{Any}.
+As a consequence, the compiler can't specialize the computation of the operation +.
 The example also highlights that compilation is exclusively based on types, not values.
-Thus, the generated code ignores the actual values x[1] = 1 and x[2] = 2, which would otherwise indicate a type Int64.
+Thus, the generated code ignores the actual values x[1] = 1 and x[2] = 2, which would otherwise reveal the type Int64.

 Global Variables Inherit Their Global Type